Doctor Aphra: Character

-In creating the character, Gillen looked to what he called "The Indiana Jones archaeologist archetype", which he believed fit well into Star Wars.
-His original concept for Aphra was Indiana Jones and his ramshackle problem solving, but with inverted ethics.
-He said that Aphra falls somewhere between a hero and a villain in that "You do see her do good things and bad things."
-Gillen further states, "She's kind of fun but at the same time, there's a really dark heart to her."
-He explains, "She has this very fun-loving attitude, she's very fun to be around, but she's really bad as a person."
+In creating the character, Gillen wrote: "The core idea came when walking around the Lucasfilm offices.
+We passed a large Indiana Jones display and I just thought, 'gender and ethically-switched Indiana Jones.
+That'd work well in Star Wars.'"
+Gillen added that Aphra falls somewhere between a hero and a villain in that "You do see her do good things and bad things... she's kind of fun but at the same time, there's a really dark heart to her."
 He added:

 Spurrier states that Aphra "knows that Vader is probably not a nice person.
 She's aware that space fascism is not necessarily a good thing but it may be the right thing for a chaotic universe."
 Gillen compares Aphra to Darth Vader in that fans root for both as anti-heroes, but explains that while Aphra is a "bad person in many ways", Vader is on another level as "one of the greatest villains of all time."
 Gillen further explains, "you can root [for her], because she makes really bad life decisions and sort of rolls with them ...
 She doesn't like killing people.
 She's not like a random murderer."
 He noted that Aphra is complex in that she is "adamantly pro-Empire" but tends not to obey its rules.

 SyFy Wire describes Aphra as a "queer woman of color".
 Slate notes, "She aches for two different women who have claims to her heart—two women whom, inevitably, she must betray to survive."
 Gillen has confirmed Aphra's sexuality, saying he has written her primarily romantically interested in women (and as flirting with Luke Skywalker), but noted that real-world attitudes towards homosexuality "[don't] really exist in the Star Wars universe".
 Of Aphra's doomed relationship with female Imperial captain Magna Tolvan, Gillen said he imagined "This hard-bitten, kind of very serious kind of person chasing down this more whimsical person and the sexual tension ... the flip of it is, Aphra's the person who's also pursuing Tolvan."